tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 # Sentiment Analysis of Movie Reviews

 ## 1. Task formulation
 There are movie reviews collected from the internet.
 Basically, there are 2 datasets: Standford's Large Movie Review Dataset and SAR14 dataset.
 The goal is to train and evaluate the model(s) that will analyze the custom movie review and determine its overall sentiment.
-An outcome of a model should be either positive or negative, i.e., it is a binary classification task.
+An outcome of a model should be either positive or negative, i.e., this is a binary classification task.

 I uploaded datasets to google drive, so they can be simply put into the **code** folder for their processing.
 Datasets are available through this link: https://drive.google.com/drive/folders/1ACDrihk3dvMMEIhsVKuf3jsO6Rv7DDbP?usp=drive_link